-Young voters of all political stripes in Wisconsin agree on the motivating factor driving them to the polls this fall: President Donald Trump.
+Young voters of all political stripes in Wisconsin agree on a big motivating factor driving them to the polls this fall: President Donald Trump.

-Their participation could determine the outcome, especially in a state that swings on such thin margins where Hillary Clinton lost to Donald Trump by 22,177 votes in 2016.
+Their participation could determine the outcome, especially in a state that swings on thin margins like the 22,177 votes that led Trump to victory over Hillary Clinton in 2016.
 An analysis from the Center for Information and Research on Civic Learning & Engagement at Tisch College at Tufts University shows this time around, young voters in Wisconsin have more potential to sway the presidential election than their peers in any other state in the country.

 “If the youth vote turns out in the way that they say that they’re going to, it would be an advantage for Joe Biden, and a fairly considerable advantage,” Wagner said.